Morris County NJ Child Support and Alimony Attorneys during COVID-19 Pandemic

 When to Modify an Existing Parenting Time & Spousal Support Agreement

-Co-parents and former spouses with little or no foreseeable employment prospects available to them have valid concerns that their inability to remain compliant with the financial obligations of their court-ordered divorce judgment will result in arrears piling up, and/or possible jail time for non-payment.
-Unfortunately, it is unclear how long this crisis will last, as many families have already experienced a significant economic impact, and payors are unsure when they can file to modify their obligations.
+Co-parents and former spouses with little or no foreseeable employment prospects available to them have valid concerns that their inability to remain compliant with the financial obligations of their court-ordered divorce judgment will result in arrears piling up and/or possible jail time for non-payment.
+Unfortunately, it is unclear how long this crisis will last.
+Many families have already experienced a significant economic impact, and payors are unsure when they can file to modify their obligations.